 EMAS-compliant environmental management system in Germany

-Environmental management outside Germany: the CSH
+Environmental management in partner countries: the CSH